 Those first few moments after birth, when baby is placed on your chest and instinctively goes to latch, are nothing short of magical.
 But if you’re hoping to breastfeed right away (that colostrum has major benefits for baby!), a lip tie can cause a frustrating breastfeeding experience for both baby and mom.

-Read on to see if your little one may be a lip-tie baby and everything you need to know to fix this increasingly common issue.
+If you’re struggling, read on to see if your little one may have a lip tie and learn everything you need to know about fixing this increasingly common issue.

 What Is a Lip Tie?